Indonesian painting: The Period of New Painting in Indonesia

 The development of technology and society that began to advance, around 1974 groups of young artists were born in various regions.
-Young artists who are members of this movement include Jim Supangkat, S. Prinka, Satyagraha, F.X.
+Young artists who are members of this movement include Jim Supangkat, Syahrinur Prinka, Satyagraha, F.X.
 Harsono, Dede Eri Supria, and Munni Ardi.
 They bring a new style in their work.
-The inaugural exhibition of their works which was held at Taman Ismail Marzuki (TIM) Jakarta attracted a lot of public attention.
+The first exhibition of their works was held at Taman Ismail Marzuki Jakarta.
 The works of young artists, most of whom are still in college, are motivated by the following reasons; Dismantling the term artist as an attribute that is only attached to academics, while the small community engaged in the arts do not get a proper place, they challenge the boundaries of art that have long been made by these old artists means avoiding framing, and trying to create something new with various media, work concepts, etc., the creation of this work of art is no exception to art that is applied to things that are considered sacred.